Danielvfrodrigues/TV-Dome/README.md

 ## 🔨 Potential Improvements

-1. Login Screen;
+1. Block Screen by PIN Code;
-2. Firebase Authentication with social media profiles;
+2. Database Integrations;
-3. User validation;
+3. Improve User's Experience by adding cool features like Favorite Chart, for instance;

 <br>

 ## 💾 Download the App